The Apple Syrup Recipe Your Pancakes Have Been Missing

 The best homemade apple syrup!
 This takes less than 5 minutes to make and uses ingredients you already have on hand.
 Paired with homemade whole wheat pancakes, and this makes a delicious meal.
 It's a great way to use up leftover apple juice!
 This would also make great neighbor Christmas gifts or gifts year round.

-Easy Apple Syrup
+Simple Homemade Apple Syrup

 5 from 1 vote